Jsos17/Jsos17/README.md

 - **Master's Student (Applied Mathematics), University of Helsinki (2020-present)**
   - Specialization: Insurance and Financial Mathematics

-# My Master's Thesis in Applied Mathematics
+# My Master's Thesis in Applied Mathematics (Financial Mathematics)

 - [On Heavy-Tailed Probability Distributions and Portfolio Diversification](https://helda.helsinki.fi/handle/10138/357424) at HELDA - Digital Repository of the University of Helsinki